 A lack of self-control, as well as the cultivation of self-indulgent perversions, will characterize large segments of our society living at the end times.

 Longsuffering, or patience, the fourth fruit of the Spirit, is a much needed virtue in a fast-paced, impatient world.
-This Bible Study highlights the basics of this godly attribute.

 Not only must Christians follow true doctrines, but they must also live God's way in the proper attitude.
 Here are lessons from Jonah's and Moses' examples.

 Clyde Finklea, marveling at how quickly heresies infiltrated the early church, as identified by the warning messages of Paul, John, Jude, and James, asserts that Peter in his second epistle (II Peter1:1-7) provides not only an effective antidote to corrosi. . .

 Unrighteous anger, whether explosive or smoldering, can lead to high blood pressure, migraine headaches, or can ultimately lead to our spiritual demise.

 We dare not let the sun go down on our wrath.
 Uncontrolled anger can be a major cause of mental and physical illness.
 We must reconcile with our adversaries.